afonsobarros/reactnd-project-myreads-starter/README.md

 This assessment used the [starter template](https://github.com/udacity/reactnd-project-myreads-starter) from [udacity ](https://github.com/udacity/) for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).

+The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
+That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

 ## Installation

 ### `npm install`